 Last week nearly 400 mathematicians and industry professionals from across and beyond the UK gathered at the University of Bath for the annual British Applied Mathematics Colloquium (BAMC).

 From epidemiology to nuclear waste storage, AI, and climate modelling, the sold out three-day conference presented a plethora of recent advances made in the many areas of applied mathematics.

-The over 250 topics discussed at the conference is a testament to the many vital contributions the mathematical sciences make towards progress in all science and engineering disciplines.
+Over 250 topics were discussed at the conference which is a testament to the many vital contributions the mathematical sciences make towards progress in all science and engineering disciplines.

 The high quality of research and scientific innovation presented at the BAMC conference stems from the UK’s leading role in applied mathematics, and the universal importance of the techniques and approaches within the field.

 Associate Professor Poul Hjorth, Technical University of Denmark, said: “Mathematics is often a somewhat invisible contributor to scientific advances.

 “This is changing with the explosion in data, computing power and the rise of machine learning, and it’s now more important than ever to have a mathematician included in research project teams.”